aterreno/blog/content/crystal-clear-a-human-powered-methodology-for-small-teams/index.md

 **Iterative Development**

 One of the aspects I’ve liked of this book is the focus on the team happiness, on the humans.
-Rather than “justifying” iterations in order to deliver value to the customer, the author says that iterations will improve the consciousness of the team of its own velocity.
+Rather than "justifying" iterations in order to deliver value to the customer, the author says that iterations will improve the consciousness of the team of its own velocity.

 > Fixed-length iterations allow the team to measure their speed of movement the project’s velocity.

-> Fixed lengths iterations give that rhythm to the project that people describe as the project’s “heartbeat.”
+> Fixed lengths iterations give that rhythm to the project that people describe as the project’s "heartbeat."

 > The results of an iteration may or may not get released.